-"They signed off their first email to us with 'boners for life'—which helped immensely," said Roll7's Tom Hegarty in his initial correspondence with publisher Devolver Digital.
+"They signed off their first email to us with 'boners for life' – which helped immensely."

 Devolver Digital is a six-man, fiercely independent publisher founded in 2009 whose titles likely need very little introduction, but if you need a 101, here's Wikipedia's list of what they've put out.
-Less known perhaps are the Austin-based company's indie film production and distribution arms, and a recently announced soundtrack distribution deal with Laced Music to officially spread the banging chiptune gospel.
-Celebrated by the developers they work with for an experimental, humanist modus operandi—inviting comparisons to Sub Pop and creator-owned comic publisher Image—Devolver clearly doesn't see barriers between industries, but rather opportunities.
+Less known perhaps are the Austin, Texas-based company's indie film production and distribution arms, and a recently announced soundtrack distribution deal with Laced Music to officially spread the banging chiptune gospel.
+Celebrated by the developers they work with for an experimental, humanist modus operandi – inviting comparisons to Sub Pop and creator-owned comic publisher Image – Devolver clearly doesn't see barriers between industries, but opportunities.

 And they're blazing a trail for a new generation of medium-agnostic producers to follow as they go.

-Tom Hegarty of London indie studio Roll7 tells me that it's the faith that the publisher has in its creative partners that really makes the deal a sweet one.
-"They put 100 percent trust in the developer," he says.
+Tom Hegarty of London indie studio Roll7 – read more about them here – tells me that it's the faith that the publisher has in its creative partners that really makes the deal a sweet one.
+"They put 100% trust in the developer," he says.
 "Devolver have given us huge creative freedom."
-Hegarty also confirms the existence of "the Devolver factor" in modern indie gaming: "We saw the power of the Devolver brand as a massive plus point—they help us get the Roll7 name out there way more than we could on our own."
+Hegarty also confirms the existence of "the Devolver factor" in modern indie gaming: "We saw the power of the Devolver brand as a massive plus point – they help us get the Roll7 name out there way more than we could on our own."

 But if no actual planning goes into Devolver's presentation of themselves as a force for good in the gaming industry, what does bind the titles they choose to publish together?
 On a surface level, you can look to the art of each release and conclude that they've a love of pixels.
 Their releases also tend to have amazing soundtracks, feature jaw-grindingly difficulty levels, and can arrive bearing bucket-loads of satirical ultra-violence.
 For Struthers, that games-bonding glue is easy to define: "Do we want to play it?
 Do we think the people behind the game are going to enjoy being part of our wee thing, and can we all enjoy the journey from the idea to the reality?"

 This sentiment is one echoed by visionary publishers in any medium, those who stick to their integrity however much it blinds them to risk.
-Speaking of which, whereas music, literature, and film are struggling with piracy and the strangleholds of iTunes and Amazon, Valve's Steam store really levels the gaming playing field.
-It means that, as Struther tells me, "niche is no longer any kind of barrier—you always have a chance of finding the people who will fall in love with Gods Will Be Watching, Always Sometimes Monsters, or Hatoful Boyfriend."
+Speaking of which, whereas music, literature and film are struggling with piracy and the strangleholds of iTunes and Amazon, Valve's Steam store really levels the gaming playing field.
+It means that, as Struther tells me, "niche is no longer any kind of barrier – you always have a chance of finding the people who will fall in love with Gods Will Be Watching, Always Sometimes Monsters or Hatoful Boyfriend" (you can read more on the latter bizarro pigeon dating sim thing, here).
 As Devolver expands further, into film and beyond, their partnerships with the likes of Laced will be crucial in maintaining this human-centric vision.